 Checklists are onboarding contents containing a list of organized guides.
 They are generally placed on dashboards to assist and support end-users.
 In this article, we will show you how to create an onboarding checklist for your web application.

 How to Create an Onboarding Checklist - Video Tutorial for a Quick Start

 Before starting to create checklists, make sure you've done the followings:

-- Login panel.userguiding.com and downloaded the Chrome Extension of UserGuiding.
+- Login to panel.userguiding.com and download the Chrome Extension of UserGuiding.

 - Create the guides which you want to display inside a checklist.

 - Be sure to set the same container for guides and the checklist.

 - Guides' triggering methods are set to the custom trigger, and their status' are active.